I have a recipe using cornflour. What is it and can I substitute it?

 Extra powedered sugar for decoration

 Preheat oven to 425°F. Grease a 8" square pan and line with parchment.
-Butter parchment.
+Butter the parchment paper.

 References used: